Ahmadhha/UTOR_Project4_Team5/README.md

 Diagnosis of breast masses as benign or malignant: Machine learning analysis was performed on this dataset to build a predictive model that can distinguish between benign and malignant breast masses.

 ### Diagnosis of breast masses ( benign or malignant)
 The problem of diagnosing breast cancer as malignant or benign is a binary classification problem, as there are only two possible outcomes.
-Therefore, we can build a binary classification model using supervised learning algorithms.
+Therefore, we can build a binary classification model using supervised and unsupervised learning algorithms.

 5 Supervised learning and 1 unsupervised learning models will be compared to identified that most optimum algorithm for this data set.